BhavyaMehra/BCG-Power-Utility-Churn/README.md

 The project utilizes two main datasets:

-- `client_data.csv`: Contains customer-specific information, including margin data, consumption data, and contract history.
+- `client_data.csv`: Contains customer-specific information, including margin data, consumption data, and contract history as of January 2016 and whether customers have churned by March 2016.

 - `price_data.csv`: Provides historical pricing data for 2015 from January to December for each SME client.